technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

     Azure Synapse Analytics provides a managed service for large-scale, cloud-based data warehousing.
 Azure Synapse Analytics Spark tools are optimized for analyzing and transforming data for presentation.
 This analysis could reference data stored in Azure Cosmos DB.
 For example, Azure Synapse Link for Azure Cosmos DB enables you to run near real-time analytics over operational data in Azure Cosmos DB.

     Power BI provides the ability to shape and model your data.
-Data can be intelligently transformed into action-driven, eye-catching visualizations that can be presented in reports and dashboards.
+From Power BI, you could connect disconnected data stores or you could land the data into a centralized analytical data store like Azure Synapse Analytics.
+Using powerful cloud compute resources, large amounts of data can be ingested, stored, cleaned, and transformed in one centralized analytical store.
+Data consumers can focus on query and filtering the data based on need.
+Data can be intelligently transformed into action-driven, eye-catching visualizations that can be presented in reports and dashboards for multiple teams to consume.

 2. What Azure services would allow Contoso to further enrich the data by leveraging technologies such as artificial intelligence?

       To further enrich your data, you can combine data from your SAP databases with other systems pooled into Azure Data Lake.
 With Azure Synapse Analytics and Power BI dashboards, you are able to monitor payment status and sales orders.
 You can improve forecasting.

 ### Customer Needs